vboyev-MSFT/defender-docs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ### Investigation priority score increase (legacy)

 > [!IMPORTANT]
 > Starting November 2024, **Investigate risky users** support for Microsoft Defender for Cloud Apps is retired.
-As such, the legacy procedure presented in this article is provided for informational purposes only.
 >
 > If this feature was used in your organization and is needed, we recommend using the Entra risk score feature.
 Please use the following resources for additional information:
 >